Visits to Hawaii

 views of ocean and the best view of Dolphin Pool.
 Lagoon Tower

 also offers this property's equivalent of Hilton's concierge level

 service, referenced at this property as "Makai".
 Rooms in

 this tower tend to remain the most updated and with the most amenities,

 are no truly "ocean-front" accommodations at this resort as

 none of the rooms front directly on the ocean without significant

 public space between.
 Both Ocean Tower and Lagoon Tower have rooms with

-ocean views and have often fallen asleep at night to an open window and
+ocean views; in these, I have often fallen asleep at night to an open

 coastline.
 You won't spend a lot of time in the room anyway - this